contrapunctus-1/TheatreScript/README.md

 #### Comments
 1. Can we use SEText style level 2 headings for Acts?
 2. Not all plays use acts as a unit - some use only scenes.
 Maybe allow scenes to be second level headings too?
+3. After testing with an actual script, I'm not sure I like ATX headings very much, for acts and scenes.

 ### Comments
 1. Currently, the script/body is a heading, containing acts and scenes as subheadings.
 The document structure looks like this -